cmarmo/RemoteSprintJune2020/README.md

   - [6.ci.md](6.ci.md)
   - [7.documentation.md](7.documentation.md)
 - Have a look a the resources linked below.
-- Feel free too ask for help with setup joining the discord group on Monday 22.
+- Feel free too ask for help with setup joining the discord group on Monday 22: core-devs and helpers will be available online.
   Alternatively you can ask for help on the [Gitter Sprint Channel](https://gitter.im/scikit-learn/sprint), at any time.

 ## During the Sprint (June 23-26)